kate-orlova/advanced-image-in-sitecore/README.md

 1. Install the Sitecore package to have the required pre-requisite in place such as _Field Types, Data Templates_ and control elements;

+1. Adapt your Entity in Sitecore for use of the advanced images:

 Similarly you can configure an image gallery, its editing interface will look as follows:

 ![Editing interface for an image gallery](/assets/editing%20interface.png)